Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Results

 \subsubsection{\gls{ia} modelling and scale cuts}

 Figure~\ref{fig:TATT_NLA_scale_cuts} shows the \gls{ia} (left) and cosmological (right) parameter constraints for four scenarios of $3\times 2$\,pt analyses: \nlaz (blue) and \tattz (tan), with a scale cut of $k_{\rm{max}}=1\,\invhMpc$ (unfilled) and $k_{\rm{max}}=3\,\invhMpc$ (filled) for the \gls{wl} $C_{\ell}$.
-We analyse the change in constraining power from two perspectives: i) fixing the scale cuts and varying the \gls{ia} model and ii) fixing the \gls{ia} model and varying the scale cuts.
+We analyse the change in constraining power from two perspectives: (i) fixing the scale cuts and varying the \gls{ia} model and (ii) fixing the \gls{ia} model and varying the scale cuts.

-The first case shows that \nlaz yields slightly tighter constraints in $A_{1}$ and $\eta_{1}$ than \tattz (a factor of $\sim \!1.25$ in $A_{1}$ and $\sim \!1.1$ in $\eta_{1}$, based on Table~\ref{tab:perc_err}), since the former has fewer parameters.
-However, this does not translate into tighter constraints in the cosmological parameters, with \nlaz and \tattz yielding similar constraining power.
-This allows us to use a more flexible \gls{ia} model (with more parameters) without losing constraining power.
+The first case shows that \nlaz yields slightly tighter constraints in $A_{1}$ and $\eta_{1}$ than \tattz (a factor of $\sim \!1.25$ in $A_{1}$ and $\sim \!1.1$ in $\eta_{1}$, based on Table~\ref{tab:perc_err}) since the former has fewer parameters.
+However, this does not translate into tighter constraints in the cosmological parameters, with \nlaz and \tattz yielding similar constraining power, as it was also found in a \gls{des} configuration-space analysis \citep{DESY6_modelling}.
+This allowed us to use a more flexible \gls{ia} model (with more parameters) without losing constraining power.